flexter1/kandyland_abuse/README.md

 ## Description

-This software helps you registering your wallets with twitters to Kandyland form (supports Selenium)
+This software helps you to register your wallets with twitters in Kandyland form (supports Selenium)

-## Features

 ## Installation